U.S. flag

 Payment to Tree Replacement Fund:

-If you wish to fulfil mitigation through payment into the Tree Replacement Fund, the current cost is $850 per inch diameter at 4.5 feet.
+If you wish to fulfill mitigation through payment into the Tree Replacement Fund, the current cost is $850 per inch diameter at 4.5 feet.
 Properties with Residential Exemption pay 10% or $85 per inch diameter at 4.5 feet.

 The mitigation cost is based on the cost per inch to plant a new tree under the City’s most recent tree planting and maintenance contract inclusive of purchasing, planting, watering, and maintaining trees for a period of 5 years.